Eurovision Song Contest 2002: Location

 Saku Suurhall, Tallinn – host venue of the 2002 contest.

 Tallinn is the capital and largest city of Estonia.
 It is situated on the northern coast of the country, on the shore of the Gulf of Finland, 80 km south of Helsinki in Finland.
 Tallinn's Old Town is one of the best preserved and intact medieval cities in Europe and is listed as a UNESCO World Heritage Site.

 Venue

 Early in the proceedings, media outlets had begun speculating whether Eesti Televisioon (ETV) would be able to host the contest, citing a lack of a suitable venue and budgetary concerns.
-Due to this, Maltese broadcaster Public Broadcasting Services (PBS) and Dutch broadcaster Nederlandse Omroep Stichting (NOS) both expressed interest in hosting in the event in respective countries instead of Estonia.
+Due to this, Maltese broadcaster Public Broadcasting Services (PBS) and Dutch broadcaster Nederlandse Omroep Stichting (NOS) both expressed interest in hosting the event in their respective countries instead of Estonia.
 However, worries were put to rest when a combination of fundraising activities and the Estonian Government enabled them to host the event.

 On 19 June 2001, it was announced that Estonia would still host the 2002 contest.
 The Saku Suurhall was ultimately chosen as the venue for the contest.
 It is the largest indoor arena in Estonia, built in 2001 and holds up to 10,000 people.
 It is named after the Estonian brewery and soft drink company Saku.